Derived deformations of Artin stacks: Deformations of Artin stacks and simplicial schemes

 satisfying Definition \ref{q12}.(Q1), where $\top=U_{\pd}U_{\alg}\Symm F_{\pd}$. \end{proposition}

 We now seek conditions under which the pre-DDC $E$ (or similarly a pre-DDC $E(\bD)$ associated to a diagram as in \S \ref{weakinvart}) is quasi-smooth.

-\begin{definition} Given a cosimplicial (resp. hemicosimplicial) $A$-algebra $R$, define the category $c\Mod(R)$ (resp. $c_+\Mod(R)$) to consist of cosimplicial (resp. hemicosimplicial) $A$-modules $M$ equipped with an associative multiplication $R\ten M \to M$, respecting the cosimplicial (resp. hemicosimplicial) structures.
+\begin{definition} Given a cosimplicial (resp. almost cosimplicial) $A$-algebra $R$, define the category $c\Mod(R)$ (resp. $c_+\Mod(R)$) to consist of cosimplicial (resp. almost cosimplicial) $A$-modules $M$ equipped with an associative multiplication $R\ten M \to M$, respecting the cosimplicial (resp. almost cosimplicial) structures.
 These categories have simplicial structures, with $ (M^K)^n:= (M^n)^{K_n}, $ for $K \in \bS$, the $R$-module structure on $M^K$ coming from the map $R \to R^K$.
 As usual, denote the left adjoint to $M \mapsto M^K$ by $N \mapsto N\ten K$. \end{definition}

 Given $M \in c\Mod(R)$ and an injective map $K\into L$ in $\bS$, set $M\ten (L/K):= \coker(M\ten K \to M\ten L)$ and $M^{L/K}:= \ker(M^L \to M^K)$.

 \begin{definition} Let $\bot_{\alg}= \Symm U_{\alg}$, $\bot_{\pd}=F_{\pd}U_{\pd}$ and $\bot= \Symm F_{\pd} U_{\pd} U_{\alg}=\bot_{\pd}\bot_{\alg}$.
 Given $R \in c\Alg(k)$, define $\bL^{\bot}_n(R) \in c\Mod(R)$ by the property that